Bitcoin-Calendar/calendar-bot/docs/USAGE.md

 The bot performs the following steps:

-1. Reads its configuration (API endpoint, API key, Nostr private key name, processing language).
+1. Reads its configuration (API endpoint, API key, Nostr private key name, processing language, relays, etc.) using the `internal/config` module.
+2. Sets up logging using the `internal/logging` module.
+3. Initializes clients and services: API client (`internal/api`), metrics collector (`internal/metrics`), Nostr event publisher and image validator (`internal/nostr`).
-2. Fetches events for the current calendar day (month and day) from the API, for the configured language.
+4. Fetches events for the current calendar day (month and day) from the API, for the configured language, using the API client.
-3. For each matching event:
+5. For each matching `APIEvent`:
-    *   Generates a unique request ID for tracking.
+    *   Generates a unique request ID for tracking (this is part of the logger context usually).
-    *   Formats the event content.
+    *   **Kind 1 Event**: Creates a Kind 1 (text) Nostr event using `nostr.CreateKind1NostrEvent()`.
-    *   Signs the event with the appropriate Nostr private key.
+    *   Publishes the Kind 1 event to configured Nostr relays via `eventPublisher.PublishEvent()`.
+Updates Kind 1 metrics.
+    *   **Kind 20 Event (if applicable)**: If the `APIEvent.Media` field contains a valid image URL, it creates a NIP-68 Kind 20 (picture) Nostr event using `nostr.CreateKind20NostrEvent()` (which includes image validation).
-    *   Publishes the event to multiple pre-configured Nostr relays.
+    *   Publishes the Kind 20 event to relays via `eventPublisher.PublishEvent()`.
+Updates Kind 20 metrics.
-    *   If multiple events are found for the day, it waits 30 minutes after a successful multi-relay publish attempt before processing the next event.
+    *   If multiple events are found for the day, and the Kind 1 event for the current API event was successfully published to at least one relay, it waits 30 minutes before processing the next API event from the list.
+6. Logs a summary of collected metrics using `metricsCollector.LogSummary()`.

 ## Running Test Instances